 “With much credit to our decade long history in the home, we continue to do amazing things for dialysis patients.
 As a company, we are incredibly passionate about providing patients with as much freedom and flexibility as possible to do their dialysis therapy when they want and where they want, day or night.
 This expanded indication for solo therapy is another significant step forward for patients,” prez Joe Turk said in a press release.

-Earlier this month, Fresenius Medical Care (NYSE:FMS; ETR:FRE) said it agreed to pay $2 billion to acquire NxStage Medical and the home hemodialysis technology it developed.
+Earlier this month, Fresenius Medical Care (NYSE:FMS; ETR:FRE) said it agreed to pay $2 billion to acquire NxStage Medical and the carlisle pa home health care technology developed.